 By using the viral vector-based on nonviral-vector-based artificial methods of gene transfer, the siRNA can be inserted into the cell.
 Read more on viral vector-based and nonviral- vector-based gene delivery: Gene Therapy: Types, Vectors [Viral and Non-Viral], Process, Applications and Limitations.

 Researchers are now trying to use the siRNA-mediated gene silencing method to suppress cancer-causing genes.

 The siRNA-mediated method is used in the gene knockout and gene knockdown methods for suppressing gene expression.

 It is used in the target validation too, meaning, one can validate the target gene studied.

 It is also employed in pathway analysis and pathway identifications like cytokinesis, insulin signaling and cell defense mechanism, etc.

 Further, It is applicable in gene redundancy and gene functional studies.

 The carbon-based and non-carbon-based nanoparticle-mediated siRNA therapy is used in the drug delivery to the brain.

 Challenges in the siRNA:

 The RNA interference by siRNA is a novel approach, researchers are not much aware of how to use it effectively.
-Numerous problems associated with the use of siRNA in therapeutics, some of those challenges are discussed here.
+Numerous problems are associated with the use of siRNA in therapeutics, some of those challenges are discussed here.

-The nuclease present in the plasma and the tissue degrades the foreign siRNA oligo molecules, however, the siRNA via nanoparticles shown some promising results, as we stated in the above section.
+The nuclease present in the plasma and the tissue degrades the foreign siRNA oligo molecules, however, the siRNA via nanoparticles showed some promising results, as we stated in the above section.

 Further, the effect of the present therapy is fewer and tissue-specific thus it is restricted to the localized sites.